- Affiliate Professor, Global Health

 Seattle, WA 98102

 Select from the following:

 Rhea Coler is the Senior Vice President of Preclinical and Translational Research at IDRI.
-She is an Affiliate Professor in the Department of Global Health at the University of Washington and VP of Research and Development at PAI Life Sciences Inc. Her research focuses on developing vaccines or immunotherapy for tuberculosis, leishmaniasis, flaviviruses and schistosomiasis.
-Elucidating the mechanistic basis of protection against these diseases is the research in the Coler lab.
+She is an Affiliate Professor in the Department of Global Health at the University of Washington and VP of Research and Development at PAI Life Sciences Inc. Her research focuses on developing vaccines or immunotherapy for tuberculosis, nontuberculous mycobacteria, leishmaniasis, flaviviruses and schistosomiasis.

-Dr. Coler serves on the Global Health Undergraduate Programs Advisory Board and the ARCS Foundation Board.
+Dr. Coler serves on the Global Health Undergraduate Programs Advisory Board, and the Boards of the Washington Global Health Alliance (WGHA) and the ARCS Foundation Seattle Chapter.
 Her work has been funded by NIH/NIAID, Bill & Melinda Gates Foundation, Paul Allen G. Family Foundation, Medical Research Council, Wellcome Trust, European Commission, and PATH.
 She has published more than 90 peer-reviewed papers.
 Dr. Coler began her infectious disease career with field work on malaria control in Tanzania, followed by research on arboviruses, entomology and parasitology at the Caribbean Epidemiology Center (CAREC) in Trinidad, West Indies.
 She received her BSc from McGill University, MSc from the London School of Hygiene and Tropical Medicine, and PhD from the University of Washington.